Back

 3 Main Types of Captions

-Animated Captions – inbuilt into the video that just shows highlights and keywords
+Animated Captions – inbuilt into the design and flow video that usually just shows highlights and keywords

 Open Captions – like subtitles but can’t be turned on and off – they’re embedded within the video.
 Also known as hardcoded